 These roles are essential for the shift to online, and thus the demand for them.

-Other online jobs pay a little lower than others; this may be because of the low barrier to entry for some, like freelance writing or transcription, which makes for heavy competition in the market.
+Other online jobs pay a little less than others; this may be because of the low barrier to entry for some, like freelance writing or transcription, which makes for heavy competition in the market.

 Below are some of the best overnight jobs you can try applying for.
 Again, the pay range differs for each remote position, but once you’ve mastered your skills, you can undoubtedly go for rates that make you earn a comfortable income.